+ared for the market.
 Sterility controls are performed on each batch manufactured, the endotoxin level is measured and biological efficacy tests are carried out.
 A batch is only released for sale if it meets specific criteria.

-Each batch is accompanied by a quality assurance certificate which records the results of the tests.
+Each batch is accompanied by a guality assurance certificate which records the results of the tests.
 Using this rigorous quality control system, we ensure that each batch meets the correct standards.
 Consequently the customers are secure in the knowledge that our products are reliable and will provide good results when used correctly.